IvLabs/pc_guidelines/README.md

 - Use `tmux` to keep the session active even when you are disconnected from the server.
 If you haven't used it before, read [this tutorial](https://linuxize.com/post/getting-started-with-tmux/) to learn all the basics and [this cheatsheet](https://gist.github.com/MohamedAlaa/2961058) for some advanced functionalities.
 - Run the program or start the Jupyter Notebook / Lab within the tmux session.
-- Use the `watch nvidia-smi` command to monitor GPU usage.
+- Use the `watch nvidia-smi` or `gpustat --watch` command to monitor GPU usage.
 - Use `htop` to keep resources under control.
-- If other users are already using for training or running simulations or other tasks, then coordinate with them on the #gpus channel on Discord.
+- If other users are already using for training or running simulations or other tasks, then coordinate with them on the #pc channel on Discord.